 Why North Shore Physiotherapy?

-North Shore physiotherapy have particular expertise in the treatment of lower limb conditions and sports injuries having worked as lower limb advanced physiotherapy practitioners overseas in the U.K. Our physiotherapists have 15 years experience both in New Zealand and overseas in a variety of settings including sports, private practice and hospitals.
+North Shore physiotherapy have expertise in the treatment of lower limb conditions and sports injuries having worked as lower limb advanced physiotherapy practitioners overseas in the U.K. Our physiotherapists have 17 years experience in a variety of settings including sports, private practice and hospitals.
 We also have an interest in the treatment of various shoulder conditions.

-- We work with you to help achieve your goals in your journey to get better.
+- We work with you as an individual to help achieve your goals in your journey to get better.

 - We offer morning, evening and weekend appointments.